What is a cobot?

 Cobots are meant to assist their human colleagues, taking over repetitive, dangerous hard work or extending human abilities e.g. Lifting heavy weight, reduce fatigue, and so on.

-Cobots can take over the non-value-adding operation, freeing humans for more valuable tasks.
+Cobots can take over the low or non-value-adding operation, freeing humans for more valuable tasks.
 Cobots could boost productivity.

 Cobots could be a solution to ease working in general, in some industries where operations are heavy-duty and help aging workforce to keep their jobs.
 Cobots could serve as mentors and assistants, cybernetic reminders, knowledge base and many more.